Crell/EnvMapper/README.md

 for environment variables.
 It will then look for an environment variable by that name and assign it to that property.
 That means you may use `lowerCamel` or `snake_case` for object properties.
 Both will work fine.

-If no environment variable is found, but the property has a default value set in the class's constructor, that default value will be used.
-(Default values on non-promoted properties are not checked, on the assumption that they will be `readonly` properties, and readonly properties cannot have default values.)
+If no environment variable is found, but the property has a default value set in the class definition, that default value will be used.
 If there is no default value, it will be left uninitialized.

 Alternatively, you may set `requireValues: true` in the `map()` call.
 If `requireValues` is set, then a missing property will instead throw a `MissingEnvValue` exception.